TO THE RECORD SHELF

 Double Header: Columbian jazz harp virtuoso Edmar Castaneda with a sprawling world-beat band at Proctors in a Music Haven presentation Aug.
 24; then with Bela Fleck and Antonio Sanchez as BEATrio playing jazz Oct.
 2 at Universal Preservation Hall.
 He also played two other shows here in between.

-New-to-Me Discoveries – all jazz performers, at it happens: pianist Julius Rodriguez and harpist Brandee Younger; both at Saratoga Jazz Festival Presented by GE Vernova (Rodriguez June 28; Younger June 29); saxophonist Sara Hanahan and singer Tyreek McDole, both at A Place for Jazz (Hanahan Oct.
+New-to-Me Discoveries – all jazz performers, at it happens: pianist Julius Rodriguez and harpist Brandee Younger; both at Saratoga Jazz Festival Presented by GE Vernova (Rodriguez June 28; Younger June 29); saxophonist Sarah Hanahan and singer Tyreek McDole, both at A Place for Jazz (Hanahan Oct.
 3; McDole Nov.
 7)

 Julius Rodriguez, above; Brandee Younger, below

-Sara Hanahan, above, and Tyreek McDole, below; Hanahan’s saxophone further below
+Sarah Hanahan, above, and Tyreek McDole, below; Hanahan’s saxophone further below

 Also, in a sax-rich jazz season, veteran stars Kenny Garrett (SPAC Jazz June 28); Gary Bartz (SPAC Jazz 29) and David Murray (A Place for Jazz Sept.
 5) earned Explosive-Elders Wings.